The Benefits of Adolescent Counseling for Mental Health

 When Should Parents Seek Adolescent Counseling?

-• Persistent anhedonia lasting >2 weeks
+• Persistent anhedonia (loss of interest or pleasure) lasting more than two weeks

-• Social withdrawal from preferred activities
+• Withdrawal from previously preferred friends or activities

 • Substance experimentation before age 15